Narrative Theology:

 History is seen by the Mystic:

-Narrative Theology is not a modern invention; it is a return to the Mystic/Semitic roots that the Western “System” tried to bury.
-From Origen and Pseudo-Dionysius to the original biblical authors, the primary “technology” for truth was story because it transcends language and time.
+Narrative Theology is not a modern invention; it is a return to the Mystic/Semitic roots that the Western “System” either buried or forgot.
+From Origen and Pseudo-Dionysius to the original biblical authors, the primary “technology” for truth was story and relationship because both transcend language and time.
 While objective reality exists, the subjective person must wrestle with it in their own context and moment of existence.

 Further Readings: